Influential Woman · Health and Wellness

 After 15 years in a chaotic and mentally abusive marriage marked by addiction, I reached a moment of clarity and asked for a divorce.
 When I refused to repair the marriage by his rules, the situation escalated into physical abuse, and shortly after, my husband took his own life.

-From the moment of his departure from this earth, I knew I was free.
-Free from chaos.
-Free from survival mode.
-Free to create something different for myself and for my two children.
+From the moment of his departure from this earth, I knew I had been set free from the chaos and I was no longer having to live in survival mode, and I was open to create something different for myself and my two children.

-My first commitment was to create a safe environment for my children to heal.
-My second was to heal myself completely.
+My first commitment was to create a safe environment for me and my children to heal.

 After years of living on the receiving end of anger, I made a conscious decision that I would not pass that anger forward.
-I believe emotions live in the body and it is our responsibility to process them, not project them.
+I believe emotions live in the body and it is our responsibility to process them, not project them or store them.
+They are meant to be felt fully.

-I rebuilt my health, released 65 pounds, restored my nervous system, regained my ability to sweat after more than 20 years, and most importantly, rebuilt my relationship with myself.
+I rebuilt my health, first by doing the emotional work and releasing 65 pounds, I restored my nervous system and regained my ability to sweat after more than 20 years, and most importantly, rebuilt my relationship with myself.

 My success comes from choosing regulation over reaction, ownership over blame, and openness over bitterness.
 It comes from doing the internal work required to break cycles instead of repeating them.